 We prioritized companies with informative websites, well-received mobile apps, and online support and services.

 What Factors Affect the Price of Homeowners Insurance?

-You probably know that there are multiple factors that impact how much you’ll pay for homeowners insurance.
+You probably know multiple factors impact how much you’ll pay for homeowners insurance.

-Here are the most important things that insurance companies use to determine how much to charge.
+Insurance companies use the most important things to determine how much to charge.

 Choosing a low deductible will maximize your protection but result in a higher premium, while a high deductible will lower your monthly premium but cost more when you file a claim.

 We’ll get into more detail about how much coverage to buy below, but as a rule, you’ll need to purchase enough coverage to rebuild your home from the ground up and replace your personal belongings.